tanushaggarwal/DataVoid/LINKEDIN_POST.md

 **But here's where I need YOUR help:**

-As we finalize for launch, I want to make sure PrivacyBlitz solves real problems.
+As we finalize for launch, I want to make sure DataVoid solves real problems.

 **What's your biggest pain point with managing online accounts?**
 - Finding old accounts you forgot about?